-- Another important thing and tip to be aware of these days when you are at an ATM machine.
-Before inserting your card, giggle the spot where you insert your card.
+- Another important thing and tip to be aware of these days are when you are at an ATM machine.
+Before inserting your card, giggle at the spot where you insert your card.
 There are things now called skimmers.
 A skimmer is a card reader that can be disguised to look like part of an ATM.
 The skimmer attachment collects card numbers and PIN codes, which are then replicated into counterfeit cards.
 These can be found in gas stations too at the pump.
-Typically, we do not use an ATM in a very touristy location as chances are higher that this device can be found there.
+Typically, we do not use ATMs in a very touristy location as chances are higher that this device can be found there.
 Head to a residential area if you have the opportunity.

 Once You’ve Arrived

 - In a previous post, we always tell people not to eat near any major attraction.
 More likely than not, prices will be higher.
 We also know that these restaurants know that there will be more tourists in this area and have a tendency not to be as concerned about quality.
 One of our friends in the food business here in Italy has told us this on more than one occasion.
 Eating in a Tourist Trap